 On starting CES Selector, the Databases window will appear, showing all installed databases (if more than one database is installed).
-The following exercises use the MaterialUniverse and ProcessUniverse tables which are found within all Granta material databases.
+The following exercises use the MaterialUniverse and ProcessUniverse tables which are supplied with all editions of CES Selector.

-When you select a database name in the Databases window, the Edition Homepage then appears.
+When you select a database name in the Databases window, the database homepage then appears.
 Hover over a data module to see the data tables it contains.
 For example: